spatialos/gdk-for-unity/docs/projects/template-fps/tutorial.md

 * Players should see a hovering health pack.
 * When a player runs through the health pack it is consumed and "disappears", leaving just a marker on the ground.
-* Consuming a health pack should only occur if the player has taken damage.
+* A health pack should only be consumed if the player has taken damage.
 * Consumed health packs re-appear after a cool-down, and are ready for use again.

 We can neatly separate this logic between the client-side and server-side representations: